Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 To help students understand the relevance of these molecular processes, the suggested learning activities link alleles of specific genes to human characteristics such as albinism, hemophilia, sickle cell anemia and muscular dystrophy.
 Suggested activities include analysis and discussion activities, hands-on laboratory and simulation activities, web-based simulations, and a vocabulary review game.

-This analysis and discussion activity begins with a brief video presenting the anchor phenomenon – a teenager who has Duchenne muscular dystrophy.
-Then, students learn about the normal role of the muscle protein, dystrophin, and how the lack of functional dystrophin results in the death of muscle fibers.
+This analysis and discussion activity begins with a brief video presenting the anchoring phenomenon – a teenager who has Duchenne muscular dystrophy.

-Students analyze how different types of deletion mutations cause the more severe Duchenne muscular dystrophy vs. the milder Becker muscular dystrophy.
-During this analysis, students review basic molecular biology, learn how to use a codon wheel, and analyze the molecular effects of different types of point mutations and deletion mutations.
+Then, students investigate the types of deletion mutation that cause the more severe Duchenne muscular dystrophy vs. the milder Becker muscular dystrophy.
+During this analysis, students review transcription and translation, learn how to use a codon wheel, and analyze the molecular effects of different types of deletion and point mutations.

 DNA Function, Structure and Replication